c-deepti/test-analyst-test/README.md

 Once complete, commit your tests, along with any instructions and create a Pull request for it back to this repo

 # Test #2 - Manual Test
-### Referring to the website https://www.harveynorman.com.au, write all the possible test cases for the above Jira story.
+### Referring to the website https://www.harveynorman.com.au, write all the possible test cases for the below Jira story.

     As a customer, I want to login and place an order using credit card payment method.